ChrisTracy/gate-opener/README.md

 # Raspberry Pi Gate Opener

 This project comes as a pre-built docker image that enables you to uitilze a relay and raspberry pi to open a gate or garage door via API call.
-You will need to create a table in AirTable with 3 fields:
+You will need to create a table in [AirTable](https://airtable.com/) with 3 fields:
 - user (single line of text)
 - token (single line of text)
 - enabled (checkbox)

+You will also need to generate a token from the [Airtable Dev Portal](https://airtable.com/create/tokens).

 ## Hardware